Legal Technology

 Fortunately, this is not the case.
 Some intake solutions come with advanced automations — and those can seem daunting, especially to smaller firms.
 If you are looking for an intake solution, be sure to get a demo with key people who will be using the software at your firm.
 They will be able to tell you how complicated or simple it seems to perform their job with the new software.

 Look out for features such as the ability to add additional instructions within the intake form or questionnaire to guide your intake staff.
 Another feature to ask about is dynamic questionnaires, which act as a guide through the process, helping intake staff more easily collect data from prospects.
-Ask if your firm’s administrator can customize these forms so that the work of the intake staff is clear, even if a new person is filling in.
+Ask if your firm’s administrator can customize these client intake forms so that the work of the intake staff is clear, even if a new person is filling in.

 3. It’s too difficult to track marketing campaigns from an intake to a settlement.